qe40/RemasterVAPEV4/README.md

 AND THEN RECONNECT THE SCRIPT!

--# any troubles still please contant me on discord 'soryed'
+-# any troubles still please contant me on discord 'ye40'

 # A WORK IN PROGRES